aws/aperf/README.md

 ```

 ## Usage
 `aperf record` records performance data and stores them in a series of files.
-A report is then generated with `aperf report` and viewed in any system with a web browser.
+A report is then generated with `aperf report` and can be viewed in any system with a web browser.

 **KNOWN LIMITATION**